jlusiardi/homekit_python/README.md

 python3 -m homekit.pair -d ${DEVICEID} -p ${SETUPCODE} -f ${PAIRINGDATAFILE}
 ```

+Since the pairing data file is important, the command will exit if the file already exists.
+The option `-o` will therefore overwrite the pairing data file if set.

 The file with the pairing data will be required to for any additional commands to the accessory.

 ## list_pairings.py